 Benedikt Meyer is an Executive Director at LGT Capital Partners.

-Pia Skogstrom is an Associate Director at LGT Capital Partners.
+Pia Skogstrom is an Executive Director at LGT Capital Partners.

 Prior to joining LGT Capital Partners, Ms. Skogstrom was head of investor relations at KGR Capital, a specialist fund of hedge fund manager that was acquired by LGT Capital Partners in 2008.
 Before joining KGR Capital,